meeq/meeq.github.io/software/_posts/2017-06-06-flappy-bird-nintendo-64-part-2.md

   - Retrogaming
   - Necromancy
 ---
+*Editor's Note: LibDragon has changed since this was originally written.
+The command-line and code snippets in this article may not work correctly anymore.*

 Welcome back to my post-mortem series looking back at building a Flappy Bird clone playable on actual Nintendo 64 hardware.
 This second part is an exploration of starting a project with the `libdragon` N64 homebrew toolchain.
 We will be compiling and installing an open-source N64 software development kit from source and using it to build and test an N64 ROM in an emulator.

 ![libdragon spritetest example ROM]({{ site.url }}/assets/flappy/libdragon-spritetest.gif)